How to Survive a Lads’ Holiday

 - Holiday sex can get pretty darn adventurous.
-Read up about drunk sex, sandy beach sex, public sex and sex in club toilets.
+Read up about drunk sex, sex on the beach, public sex and sex in club toilets.

 - Remember that predatory vibes aren’t sexy.
-Read up about sexual consent and make sure your partner’s as into it as you are.
+Make sure you know what sexual consent means and make sure your partner’s as into it as you are.

-- On some lads holidays there’ll be pressure to have sex.
+- On some lads’ holidays there’ll be pressure to sleep around.
 Manage expectations and try not to worry if you don’t pull.
 Enjoy the holiday and take an ‘if it happens, it happens’ attitude.